Gi60s/full-stack-dev/docs-src/index.md

     - I plan to have free time at the end of every class to answer questions too.

+    - I am also available on the IT&C Slack (byuitcrowd.slack.com) and can answer questions there.

 # Homework

 Homework assignments will be posted to [Learning Suite](learningsuite.byu.edu).

+Homework will be due in class and by the end of class (6:50 PM).

+When it comes to answering questions about homework vs passing off assignments, those who need a pass off will take first priority.

+Late assignments will loose 5% per class late (not per day late) up to 50%.

+Most homework assignments will be toward building the final project and will build one upon another.
+Falling behind will compound difficulties.

 # Final Project

-- You will also build throughout the semester a final project of your choosing.
+- You will build throughout the semester a final project of your choosing.

 - You may choose to build your Final Project while we work in class on our in class application.
+The two will use a lot of the same technology.

 - Worth about 25% of your final grade.

 ## Requirements

-- Build a full stack (client and server) web application using [JavaScript](javascript.md) and [NodeJS](nodejs.md).
+Build a full stack (client and server) web application using [JavaScript](javascript.md) and [NodeJS](nodejs.md).

+**Client (browser)**

 - Client application must be built on [Vue](vue.md).
 Using [Nuxt](nuxt.md) is acceptable because it is built on Vue.

-    - Server application must be built on [NodeJS](nodejs.md).

-- The entire application must be [containerized with Docker](containers.md).

-    - Must be easily moved from one environment (computer) to another.

-    - Container must be self initializing for first start up.

-    - The objective here is that I should be able to download your project from Git and have it running in less than one minute.

-- Must access it's own containerized database.

-**Client (browser)**

 - A single page app.
 Although the look of the screen and the URL may change, it should never load the whole page after the first page load.